Mary L. Fahrenbruck and Violet Henderson, New Mexico State University, NM

 During the month of April, Mary Fahrenbruck and Violet Henderson give their take on a range of award-winning children’s and YA books and honor books for 2020.
 In the first installment, Mary and Violet discuss New Kid written and illustrated by Jerry Craft.
 The graphic novel was the winner of the 2020 Newbery Medal and the 2020 Coretta Scott King Author Book Award.

-Set in New York City, Craft’s novel tells the story of Jordan Banks who, after a receiving financial aid scholarship, transfers to a prestigious new school in an affluent neighborhood.
+Set in New York City, Craft’s novel tells the story of Jordan Banks, a middle-schooler whose parents have enrolled him in a prestigious private school in an affluent neighborhood.
 Jordan’s mother is over the moon with excitement while his father is a bit cautious.
 Perhaps Jordan’s father can foretell the future?
 Unsuspecting readers might think this is the typical “fitting in” trope found in novels about middle school students.
 However, New Kid is anything but typical!
 I’m excited to hear what you think, Violet!
 What’s your take?

 MARY: I agree!
 I have a few favorite scenes where Jordan speaks his truth in such powerful ways.
 In the scene on page 183, Alexandra has just said something negative about herself.
 After an awkward moment of silence, she tells Jordan that this is when he is supposed to say something like, “That’s not true.”
 Instead, Jordan tells Alexandra that he does not want to comfort her with a lie.
 WOW!
 I admire Jordan’s honesty and respect for Alexandra and for himself.
 In this scene, Craft presents a powerful talking point for readers to discuss negative self-talk and lying to make someone feel better.
 I especially appreciate that Craft has Jordan say words that readers can use should they find themselves in a similar situation.